Cancel Car Insurance in Germany (2026)

 Can I cancel car insurance in Germany by email?

 Only for contracts signed after October 1, 2016.
-Most modern insurers accept email with read receipt.
-For older contracts (Altverträge), you must use registered mail.
+Most modern insurers accept email with a read receipt.
+For older contracts, you must use registered mail.
 The safest method is always Einschreiben mit Rückschein.

 What happens to my no-claims bonus when I switch insurers?

-Your no-claims bonus (Schadenfreiheitsklasse) transfers to your new insurer via an SF-Klasse certificate from your old insurer.
+Your no-claims bonus (Schadenfreiheitsklasse) transfers to your new insurer through an SF-Klasse certificate from your old insurer.
 Request it before your policy ends.
 The certificate is valid for up to 7 years.
-Without it, your new insurer starts you at SF 0 — potentially doubling your premium.
+Without it, your new insurer starts you at SF 0, which can double your premium.

 Can I cancel car insurance when moving abroad from Germany?

 Yes.
 Deregister your vehicle at the Zulassungsstelle and return your plates.
 This triggers Sonderkündigung rights for immediate cancellation.
-Your insurer refunds the unused premium portion and must issue a §5c PflVG certificate — recognized across all EU/EEA countries.
+Your insurer refunds the unused premium portion and must issue a §5c PflVG certificate, recognized across all EU and EEA countries.

 Will I get a refund if I cancel mid-year?

 Yes, if you cancel using a Sonderkündigung right (premium increase, vehicle sale, or deregistration).
-Your insurer refunds the unused portion of your annual premium, typically within 2–4 weeks.
-Regular year-end cancellations involve no refund since you used the full coverage year.
+Your insurer refunds the unused portion of your annual premium, usually within 2 to 4 weeks.
+Regular year-end cancellations do not involve a refund since you used the full coverage year.

 Can I transfer my foreign driving history to German car insurance?

-Yes for EU/EEA countries — fully recognized.
-For non-EU countries (USA, Canada, Japan, Australia), most German insurers accept foreign claims history with documentation.
-Get a damage history certificate from your foreign insurer, translated to German or English, and submit it within 6 weeks of your foreign policy ending.
+Yes for EU and EEA countries, fully recognized.
+For non-EU countries like the USA, Canada, or Japan, most German insurers accept foreign claims history with documentation.
+Get a damage history certificate from your foreign insurer, translated to German or English.